 - Preventing unauthorized individuals from accessing the systems and facilities that a data controller or processor uses to process personal data.

 - Preventing personal data from being read, altered, removed, or copied from unauthorized individuals.

-- Preventing the entering of personal on behalf of unauthorised individuals, as well as preventing said individuals from altering, erasing, or taking cognisance of said data.
+- Preventing the entering of personal on behalf of unauthorized individuals, as well as preventing said individuals from altering, erasing, or taking cognizance of said data.